bspeice/speice.io/_drafts/stacking-up.md

 # Copy types

-Understanding move semantics and copy semantics in Rust is hard.
+Understanding move semantics and copy semantics in Rust is weird at first.
 The Rust docs [go into detail](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html) far better than can be addressed here, so I'll leave them to do the job.
-Their guideline is reasonable though:
+Even from a memory perspective though, their guideline is reasonable:
 [if your type can implemement `Copy`, it should](https://doc.rust-lang.org/stable/core/marker/trait.Copy.html#when-should-my-type-be-copy).
-While there are potential speed tradeoffs to benchmark when discussing `Copy` (move semantics for stack objects vs. copying stack pointers vs. copying stack `struct`s), *it's impossible for `Copy` to introduce a heap allocation*.
+While there are potential speed tradeoffs to *benchmark* when discussing `Copy` (move semantics for stack objects vs. copying stack pointers vs. copying stack `struct`s), *it's impossible for `Copy` to introduce a heap allocation*.